rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 Discord in general becomes the leading source of information (33.3%), taking up nearly exactly a third of all votes.

 We can see the shift from X / Twitter to Mastodon reported by many OSS communities in our readers as well.
-The fediverse is not looking as popular as an alternative to Reddit yet, with no reader reporting it as a source of information.
+Lemmy is not looking popular as an alternative to Reddit yet, with no reader reporting it as a source of information.

 The "Email" option in the survey is meant for people who have set up some kind of email alerts manually.